 The obvious advantage of financing a car purchase is being able to get a nicer, newer car than you would have been able to afford with strictly cash.
 You’ll be able to afford a car with more bells and whistles, better safety features, and perhaps even better gas mileage.
 Your newer car will probably also spend less time in the shop than an older one you would have had to buy with only cash.
 So is using financing a no-brainer to get the car you want?

 Taking out a loan also makes a huge assumption on your future.
 When you take out a loan, you’re committing to 5 years of fixed monthly payments.
 You’re assuming that your income and finances will continue to be able to support those monthly payments for 5 years.
 A lot can change in 5 years.
 You can lose a job or be cut hours.
 You could have a child.
 Sudden medical expenses can pop up.
 The list can go on.
 If something suddenly comes up and you’re unable to make payments on your car, you jeopardize your car and your credit.
+Can you imagine losing your car and going back to square zero after making several-hundred dollar payments month after month after month?

 So What About Leases?

 It’s also easy to forget that a leased car isn’t yours when you drive it every day and park it at your house every night.
-At the end of the day, the dealer owns it and will want it back in good condition.
+But at the end of the day, the dealer owns it and will want it back in good condition.
 This leaves you on the line for expensive penalties at the end of the lease if the car does have any cosmetic damage.
 The dealer is also going to require you to put more insurance on the car than you would have been able to get by with if you had owned it outright, leaving you stuck with higher premiums.

 Only buying cars with cash means that you never have a car payment.
 Not having a car payment makes things easier when your financial situation takes a sudden change for the worse.
 Unlike car payments, you can always put your car savings on hold and keep your current car for a little longer.